matteozullo/PMAP4061/outline.md

 # Outline
 The modules for this course define the content which students are expected to master at the end of this course.
 - The [Meltzer & Schwarz (2019)](https://www.routledge.com/Policy-Analysis-as-Problem-Solving-A-Flexible-and-Evidence-Based-Framework/Meltzer-Schwartz/p/book/9781138630178) textbook will be used by students.
-The required readings for each module are posted in the [Schedule](/schedule.md).
-- Class meetings and assignment release and due dates are also indicated in the [Schedule](/schedule.md).
+- The required chapter readings for each module are posted in the [Schedule](/schedule.md).
-- Slides accompanying class meetings and solutions to the quiz assignments will be posted there as well.
+- Class meetings, assignment release and due dates, and slides are also posted in the [Schedule](/schedule.md).

 ---